-- C1. explore your own reflective capabilities in the context of independent learning and professional development - C2. use computing & information technology to enhance a professional presentation of yourself and your Work - C3. work as part of a team - C4. research and manage data - C5. communicate effectively in writing - C6. start developing your skills in decision-making, planning and organising, including self-management
+- C1. explore your own reflective capabilities in the context of independent learning and professional development - C2. use computing & information technology to enhance a professional presentation of yourself and your Work - C3. work as part of a team, and keep a log and a portfolio of individual and group progress - C4. match a presentation to a number of disparate audiences - C5. research and manage data - C6. communicate effectively in writing - C7. start developing your skills in decision-making, planning and organising, including self-management